 Do You Believe You Have a Medical Malpractice Case?
 Contact Our Firm Today

-If you believe you have a medical malpractice case against a physician, medical provider, clinic, hospital, or another facility in Illinois, do not hesitate to call us at Staver Accident Injury Lawyers, P.C. at a href=”tel:312-236-2900″>(312) 236-2900 to set up a no-cost case review.
+If you believe you have a medical malpractice case against a physician, medical provider, clinic, hospital, or another facility in Illinois, do not hesitate to call us at Staver Accident Injury Lawyers, P.C. at (312) 236-2900 to set up a no-cost case review.

 We will conduct an investigation of your situation and provide you with an objective opinion regarding your right to file a medical malpractice suit.
 If you have a legal claim, we can represent you in pursuit of compensation from a negligent doctor or facility.
-Do not hesitate to contact our skilled medical malpractice attorneys right away.
+Do not hesitate to contact our skilled no win no fee attorneys right away.